OrchardCMS/OrchardCore/src/docs/reference/modules/AdminMenu/README.md

 You can disable an Admin Menu and it won't be shown.

-You can disable an Admin Node and neither it nor their descendents will be shown.
+You can disable an Admin Node and neither it nor their descendants will be shown.

 ## How to create Admin Menu